Class Schedule - List View Help

 Click on the calendar icon displayed for deadline information specific to the session this class is offered in.

-Every section of a course has a 5 digit class number used by the ISIS student records system.
+Every section of a course has a 5 digit class number used by the SIS student records system.

 Section of the class for which you are enrolled and corresponds with the Component.
 Click on this active link to view the Class Detail page for this class section.